Chemical sector to grow at 1.2x-1.3x of GDP multiplier: Ind-Ra

-New Delhi, March 21 (IANS) The chemical sector is expected to grow at 1.2x-1.3x of the GDP multiplier in FY22, India Ratings and Research (Ind-Ra) said.
+New Delhi: The chemical sector is expected to grow at 1.2x-1.3x of the GDP multiplier in FY22, India Ratings and Research (Ind-Ra) said.

 Accordingly, the ratings agency has assigned the sector an improving outlook for FY22.
 It expects favourable market conditions across the broad chemical subsectors, along with a healthy rebound in end-user industries, following the Covid-19 led business disruptions in 1HFY21.